2014 (7) TMI 466 - ITAT MUMBAI

 Motilal M. Gupta Versus Chief Commissioner of Income-Tax And Others

-...... of Income-tax under section 119(2)(a) of the Act on March 20, 2006 and remit the matter back to the Chief Commissioner of Income-tax to consider the application of the petitioner in accordance with law and pass appropriate orders thereon.
+....... - ...... believed.
+For all the aforesaid reasons, we quash and set aside the order passed by the Commissioner of Income-tax under section 119(2)(a) of the Act on March 20, 2006 and remit the matter back to the Chief Commissioner of Income-tax to consider the application of the petitioner in accordance with law and pass appropriate orders thereon.
 Rule is made absolute in terms of this order with no order as to costs.
 The writ petition stands disposed of.

 2006 (11) TMI 132 - DELHI HIGH COURT